RHabereder/zero-to-k8s/README.md

 ```
 Docker
-If you are lazy, like me, dialog
+Dialog (If you are lazy, like me)
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Look at startup.sh and comment stuff you don't need/want and fire it up
+Look at startup.sh and comment stuff you don't need/want and fire it up in

 ```
-./startup.sh
+install_ingress
+install_ci
+install_tools
 ```

-For new-comers to linux, or just lazy people like me, install dialog and run
+For new-comers to linux, or just lazy people like me, install dialog with the package-manager of your choice and run
 ```
 ./startup_dialog.sh
 ```

-After the installation your console should tell you the different URLs you should know about.
+After the installation your console should tell you the different URLs you should know about, if I didn't miss anything.

 ## Built With